nyoung113/nyoung113/README.md

 - 👯 I’m looking to collaborate on anyone who is interested with development or side project

-- 🤔 I’m looking for help with Next.js, testcode
+- 🤔 I’m looking for help with Next.js, test code

-- 💬 Ask me about ANYTHING! free to talk.
+- 💬 Ask me about ANYTHING! fill free to talk.

 - 📫 How to reach me: knyoung0113@gmail.com